Any business or building owner located in the downtown district is eligible to apply for our facade grant program.

 The Maintenance Grant includes minor improvements or upkeep to existing materials that do not change the exterior look of the building.
 This includes replacing worn paint with the same or similar color scheme, replacing a worn awning, weather proofing/sealing trip around windows and doors or bringing existing exterior electrical up to code .
 These funds can also be used for roof or foundation repair to ensure the building is sealed from the elements.

-Renovation/Preservation Grants are for major work that preserves or enhances the façade, such as restoring original, historic features and period appropriate existing building materials such as bricks, tiles, windows, entryways, storefront framing or doors.
+Renovation/Preservation Grants are for renovations and structural improvements that preserves or enhances the façade, such as restoring original, historic features and period appropriate existing building materials such as bricks, tiles, windows, entryways, storefront framing or doors.
+Can include improvements to roof or foundation.

-Applications will be reviewed by Laramie Main Street’s Design Team on the first Wed. of each month or until funds are exhausted.
+Applications will be reviewed by Laramie Main Street’s Design Team on the second Wed. of each month or until funds are exhausted.
 Preference will be given to applicants that:

 • Maintain and/or repair original historic features